-Originally, Seasons 3 and 4 were both guaranteed for eight episodes, but (thankfully) that number was upped once the writers got back into the writer's room and fleshed things out.
-Now, Deadline reports Season 3 will feature 10 installments and Season 4 is sticking with 8.
+Originally, Seasons 3 and 4 were both guaranteed eight episodes, but (thankfully) that number was upped once the writers got back into the writer's room and fleshed things out.
+Deadline reports Season 3 will feature 10 installments and Season 4 is sticking with eight.
 It's right around the range the series is used to, with Season 1 featuring 10 episodes and 2 including 11.
 We'll take what we can get.

 Who in the cast is returning?

 Just about everybody in the core cast should be back.
 The show wouldn't be the same without Donald Glover as Earn, Brian Tyree Henry as Paper Boi, LaKeith Stanfield as Darius, and Zazie Beetz as Van.
 It would also make sense to see some more of RJ Walker, who plays Clark County, the rising rapper who Paper Boi was about to join on tour right at the end of Season 2.
 Matthew Barnes who plays Lucas, Clark County's manager vying to sign Paper Boi, could be back as well.

 What will Seasons 3 and 4 of Atlanta be about?

 As a social commentary on race and class masked as a show about a rising rapper that frequently experiments and veers off from its story episode to episode—including one of its bests—it's hard to say what exactly will happen in the upcoming seasons of Atlanta.
 One thing is for sure, though, which is it's likely to continue following the ceaseless struggle of Earn and Al trying to make it and failing miserably at both the hands of the music industry, systemic racism, and Earn's own poor decision making.